Ddeak/budgety/README.md

 - Run the API via `yarn dev` or `yarn start`
 - Run the frontend via `yarn start` and open a browser tab at: `localhost:3000`

-- Alternatively, the api has `concurrently` package included, and the both client and api can be run via a single terminal via `yarn start-conc` within the `api` folder.
+* Alternatively, the api has `concurrently` package included, and the both client and api can be run via a single terminal via `yarn start-conc` within the `api` folder.

+Run tests via - `yarn test`